 One year after the opening of Lutheran High North, the original campus for Lutheran High School was moved to South Loop 610 and named Lutheran High South.
 The South campus served the Lutheran congregations on the south side of Houston and in 1989 added a middle school to the existing high school program.

 In 1994 it was determined that the South campus could no longer sustain itself in its present location and land was purchased at the Gulf Freeway and Dixie Farm Road.
 Classes were moved to that new location in 1998 with the completion of the new buildings.
-One year later an elementary school was added making it a complete PreK – 12th which generated another name change to Lutheran South Academy.
+One year later an elementary school was added making it a complete PreK – 12 school which generated another name change to Lutheran South Academy.

 In 2002 the Lutheran Education Association of Houston expanded its reach by purchasing land in the Katy area in far west Houston.
 This land became the third campus of LEAH in 2008 with the establishment of Westlake Preparatory Lutheran Academy.
-Westlake is currently an elementary school through middle school with a high school to follow as it grows.
+Westlake is currently an elementary and middle school with a high school to follow as it grows.